-- The MEMORIAL AWARD is presented to the student who, through qualities of leadership, professional conduct and good citizenship, best typifies the ideals of the student body. - The JOHN REBOL AWARD is presented to the student who has maintained the highest scholastic average for the year. - The WILLIAM J. MUSMANNO MEMORIAL AWARD is presented to the student in recognition of outstanding ability, attitude, commitment, and achievement in the clinical setting. - The KELCO RESTORATIVE ART AWARD is presented to the graduate in recognition of outstanding ability, attitude, commitment and achievement in the areas of cosmetology and restorative art in the clinical setting.
+- The MEMORIAL AWARD is presented to the student who, through qualities of leadership, professional conduct, and good citizenship, best typifies the ideals of the student body. - \The JOHN REBOL AWARD is presented to the student who has maintained the highest scholastic average for the year. - \The WILLIAM J. MUSMANNO MEMORIAL AWARD is presented to the student in recognition of outstanding ability, attitude, commitment, and achievement in the clinical setting. - The KELCO RESTORATIVE ART AWARD is presented to the graduate in recognition of outstanding ability, attitude, commitment, and achievement in the areas of cosmetology and restorative art in the clinical setting.

-- The DODGE AWARD is presented to the graduate in recognition of exceptional expertise in both the technical and theoretical aspects of the study and practice of embalming. - The EUGENE C. OGRODNIK ENTREPRENEURIAL AWARD was authorized by the board of directors September 11, 2014 and is presented to the graduate who, as recognized by the core business faculty of the Pittsburgh Institute of Mortuary Science, is deemed to demonstrate the qualities of stewardship, scholarship and leadership and to have the entrepreneurial spirit and greatest potential to impact funeral service of the future. - The CHAMPION AWARD is presented by the Champion Company to the graduate who has demonstrated the overall scholarship, aptitude and practical skills specifically in the core science component of the curriculum.
+- The DODGE AWARD is presented to the graduate in recognition of exceptional expertise in both the technical and theoretical aspects of the study and practice of embalming. - \The EUGENE C. OGRODNIK ENTREPRENEURIAL AWARD was authorized by the board of directors September 11, 2014 and is presented to the graduate who, as recognized by the core business faculty of the Pittsburgh Institute of Mortuary Science, is deemed to demonstrate the qualities of stewardship, scholarship and leadership and to have the entrepreneurial spirit and greatest potential to impact funeral service of the future. - The CHAMPION AWARD is presented by the Champion Company to the graduate who has demonstrated overall scholarship, aptitude, and practical skills specifically in the core science component of the curriculum.

-- The ALLEGHENY COUNTY FUNERAL DIRECTOR'S ASSOCIATION AWARD is a cash award presented to the graduate with the highest scholastic average by the Allegheny County Funeral Directors Association. - MU SIGMA ALPHA is the Honorary Society established by the National Association of Colleges of Mortuary Science and gives recognition to those students who have displayed outstanding merit in scholarship and who have conducted themselves as good citizens of the schools they have attended.
-A maximum of 10 percent of the graduating class is eligible for this membership.
+- The WILLIAM AND BRENDA SPENCE AWARD is an award of merit presented to a first-generation funeral director and resident of Pennsylvania who has proven their educational expertise and has an ardent desire to help those less fortunate than themselves. - The ALLEGHENY COUNTY FUNERAL DIRECTOR'S ASSOCIATION AWARD is a cash award presented to the graduate with the highest scholastic average by the Allegheny County Funeral Directors Association. - \MU SIGMA ALPHA is the Honorary Society established by the National Association of Colleges of Mortuary Science and gives recognition to those students who have displayed outstanding merit in scholarship and who have conducted themselves as good citizens of the schools they have attended.
+A maximum of 10 percent of the graduating class is eligible for membership into this society. - \Note: those awards designated above have a financial component that is funded by monies allocated and approved each year by the PIMS Board of Directors for such a purpose.
+This funding is also used for NBE First Time and Persistence Pass renumeration to graduates as well as need-based grants (as outline below).